A spatio-temporal multi-scale model for Geyer saturation point process: application to forest fire occurrences: Inference

-We construct the quadrature scheme, using the counting weights proposed in Baddeley and Turner (2000), as a partition of $W=S \times T$ dividing the spatio-temporal area into cubes $C_k$ of equal volume.
-We then assign to each dummy or data point $(u_k , v_k)$ a weight $w_k = v/n_k$ where $v$ is the volume of each cube, and $n_k$ is the number of points, dummy or data, in the same cube as $(u_k , v_k)$ (see Figure 9.13 (right) of Baddeley et al. (2015) for 2D case).
-An alternative way to define the quadrature scheme for \textit{Algorithm 1} is generated by Dirichlet tessellation proposed in Baddeley and Turner (2000) that the weight of each point would be equal to the volume of the corresponding Dirichlet 3D cell.
-In this paper, we partition $W=S \times T$ into cubes of equal volume, as described above, for avoiding the costly computation.
-Opitz (2009, sect.
-4.5) compared the quadrature schemes and found the quality of estimation did not deteriorate noticeably by the use of equal weights in a simulation and estimation study for Gibbs point processes in 3D.
+\item Return the maximum pseudo-likelihood-based parameter estimates $\hat{\gamma_j}=\exp (\hat{\theta_j})$ for $j=1,\dots,m$ and $\hat{\beta}=\exp(\hat{\theta}_0)$. \end{itemize} We define the quadrature scheme by defining a spatio-temporal partition of $W$ into cubes $C_k$ of equal volumes $\nu$ and by using the counting weights proposed in~\cite{baddeley2000}.
+We then assign to each dummy or data point $(\xi_k,t_k)$ a weight $w_k = \nu/n_k$ where $n_k$ is the number of dummy and data points that lie in the same cube as $(\xi_k,t_k)$.
+An alternative way to define the quadrature scheme for \textit{Algorithm 1} is based on Dirichlet tessellation~\citep{baddeley2000} and the weight of each point is equal to the volume of the corresponding Dirichlet 3D cell.
+In this paper, we consider cubes because it is less time consuming and provides similar results (see~\cite{opitz2009} for quadrature schemes comparison of 3D Gibbs point processes).